matt-strautmann/creatimation/README.md

 > AI-powered creative automation pipeline for generating social ad campaigns at scale

+**📚 This is an archived reference repository** — A production-ready implementation showcasing AI-powered creative automation, multi-agent systems, and CLI design patterns.
+Feel free to explore, learn from, and fork for your own projects.

+---

 Generate professional social ad creatives at scale using Google Gemini 2.5 Flash Image.
 Built for CPG brands that need hundreds of localized campaigns without the traditional time and cost overhead.

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)